ashwindibu/ashwindibu/README.md

 - 📫 How to reach me: **ashwindibu@gmail.com**

-- ⚡ What I like to do: **I like to do Outdoors, Football and Foods...and coding**
+- ⚡ What I like to do: **I like to do Outdoors, Football, Foods and coding**

 <h3 align="center">Connect with me:</h3>
 <div align="center">